NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 Patagonia

-Pinterest is an ideal product navigation tool for their target market.
-Patagonia's Product Pinboards mimic its eCommerce website navigation, creating a familiar browsing experience for new and returning customers who click through the brand's main site.
+Social platforms like Pinterest are ideal product navigation tools for their target market.
+Patagonia’s Product Pinboards mimic its eCommerce website navigation, creating a familiar browsing experience for new and returning customers who click through the brand’s main site.
 Customers effortlessly browse through the different products and finalize the checkout process without leaving Pinterest.

 The Tiny Tassel

-The Tiny Tassel is a leading handmade jewelry retailer using Facebook Shop features to build informative, Facebook product pages.
+The Tiny Tassel is a leading handmade jewelry retailer using social media sites like Facebook and social commerce tools to build informative product pages.
 Each product has a detailed description, shipping information, and customization options.
 Its lead and post listings create value that builds trust with potential buyers, motivating them to purchase within the platform.

 DSW